Youth Voices

 “It’s not only giving students a chance to be heard,” she told WKBW.
 “It’s also powerful to see adults listening, and that can be a rare thing sometimes.”

-Past participants include Alden High School, EDGE Academy, Elmwood Village Charter School, Lafayette International, Maryvale Union Free School District, McKinley High School, Olmsted High School, Sweet Home Middle School, Tapestry Charter School, West Irondequoit Central Schools, West Seneca East Middle School, Williamsville North High School, Wilson High School, among others.
+Past participants include Alden High School, Amherst Central High School, City Honors High School, Elmwood Village Charter School, Lafayette International, Maryvale Union Free School District, McKinley High School, Olmsted at Kensington High School, Sweet Home Middle School, West Irondequoit Central Schools, West Seneca East and West High Schools, Wilson High School, among others.

 Click here to learn more about the series.